-Cook until thick, continuing to stir so that it doesn’t stick to your pan.
+Cook on medium until thick, continuing to stir so that it doesn’t stick to your pan.

 This will take approximately 15-20 minutes to thicken.

 Layer the cookies and banana slices in bottom of the

 Pour 1/2 of the pudding mixture over the top.

 Repeat with the second layering of cookies, bananas, and the second 1/2 of the pudding.

 The last step is to crunch up a few additional vanilla wafers and sprinkle on the top.

 Some southern banana pudding recipes top their pudding with a traditional meringue.
 If you would like to stick to that, you can find how to make a traditional meringue recipe here.